nikhita/tech-conferences-india/README.md

 If you know of an upcoming tech conference or if you find something wrong, please contribute!

 To contribute to the list, please send a PR.
-If you don't have time to send in a PR, no worries, just open an issue or email me at nikitaraghunath@gmail.com and I'll look into it.
+If you don't have time to send in a PR, no worries, just open an issue and I'll look into it.

 **Format for contributions:**